The Holy Scriptures

 The Person and Work of Christ

-- We teach the Lord Jesus Christ accomplished our redemption through His death on the cross as a representative, vicarious, substitutionary sacrifice.
-In doing so He provided atonement for the sins of the whole world.
-Our justification is verified by His literal, physical resurrection from the dead (Rom 3:24,25; Eph 1:7; Heb 2:9; 1 Pet 1:3 5; 2:24; 1 John 2:2).
+- We teach the Lord Jesus Christ accomplished our redemption through His death on the cross as a representative, vicarious, substitutionary sacrifice sufficient for the sins of the whole world.
+Our justification is verified by His literal, physical resurrection from the dead (Rom 3:24-25; Eph 1:7; Heb 2:9; 1 Pet 1:3-5; 2:24; 1 John 2:2).

 The Person and Work of the Holy Spirit